zombodotcom/Twitter-Bot/README.md

 # Twitter-Bot
-Takes a list of handles, and a message and randomly tweets that message to them once going through the list of handles
+Takes a list of handles, and a message. randomly tweets that message to them once going through the list of handles

 twitter bot with python/tweepy